Important Considerations for Bed Frame Shoppers

 - Controls: Remote controls are a feature found on some modern fans, but most models at average to below-average price-points have manual controls.

 When shopping for a bedroom fan and comparing different types and models, here are a few considerations to take into account:

 - What is your bedroom fan budget?
 Small desk fans are widely available for $20 or less, and certain room fans may be sold for less than $50.
-Ceiling fans tend to be the most expensive option; these are typically priced at $60 or more, and purchasers may also need to factor in installation costs.
-That being said, high-tech models — such as bladeless fans with internal ventilation systems and remote controls — can cost hundreds of dollars.
+Ceiling fans tend to be the most expensive option; these are typically priced at $150 or more, and purchasers may also need to factor in installation costs.
+That being said, high-tech models — such as bladeless fans with internal ventilation systems and remote controls — can cost much more than conventional fans.

 - How large is your bedroom?
 People with smaller bedrooms may be able to cool their sleep area with a desk fan, but most master bedrooms are large enough to warrant a room fan and/or ceiling fan.

 - How many speed/airflow settings do you want?
 Standard bedroom fans have three settings: low, medium, and high.
 More advanced models may feature more settings — 10 or more, in some cases.
 These models may be more suitable for sleepers whose airflow preferences fall outside the three standard settings.